 10) Easy Access

 Despite the winding roads, the Langhe is a compact area so you don’t have to travel far to visit a range of villages and wineries.
-We never travelled more than 20-30 minutes from our base.
+We never travelled more than 20-30 minutes from our base in Castiglione Falletto.

 A map of the villages we recommend visiting in the Langhe.

-We hope we’ve convinced you to add the Langhe to your Italy itinerary!
+I hope I’ve convinced you to add the Langhe Piemonte to your Italy itinerary!
 If you love good food, red wine, and vineyard-covered hills, you can’t go wrong.